Idaho: Main Salmon River Women’s River Rafting Adventure (August 21-29, 2023)

 Join us on our Main Salmon River Women’s Rafting Adventure for a 9-day adventure that includes 6-unforgettable days rafting 80 miles of the scenic Main Salmon River.
 This adventure combines exciting class III+ whitewater rafting with slower opportunities to enjoy the scenery of towering granite canyons, swimming in calm clear water from the shores of sandy white sand beaches, a soak in hot springs, short shore excursions, and chances to spot wildlife like birds, bighorn sheep, eagles, and bears.

 The Main Salmon River is a world class river, private rafters wait years to get permits for.
 This unique place has a lot of history, with many of the famous settlers being women.
 Your expert rafting guides will break up your time on the water with excursions to prehistorical sites with pictographs, and visits to homesteads to help connect you with the human story of the river, and the notable women of the Great Frontier.

 The Main Salmon River women’s Rafting adventure begins in Boise with an overnight at an airport area hotel to allow flexible arrival times.
-The following morning, participants will take a 1 hour charter flight in a 6-10 seater prop plane over Idaho’s wilderness and touch down in town of Salmon, Idaho.
-In Salmon, we will continue to get to know each other, meet our river guides, and explore some of the historical spots of the cute mountain town.
+The following morning, participants will take a 1 hour charter flight in a 5-10 seater prop plane over Idaho’s wilderness and touch down in town of Salmon, Idaho.
+In Salmon, we will continue to get to know each other, meet our river guides, and explore some of the shops in the cute mountain town.
 After a night at a hotel, we will embark on an adventure on the Main Salmon River passing through the Frank Church River of No Return Wilderness.
-There will be four days of camping, and one night at a remote river lodge while rafting.
+There will be five days of camping on beautiful and soft riverside beaches.
 The take out is in Riggins, we will overnight in McCall on day 8.
 On the final morning, A 2-hour group ground transfer will return participants to Boise for afternoon flights.

 A rafting adventure for any woman.